sealmove/hexalepis/README.md

 | +, = | adjust width |
 | tab | change panel |
 | m (in hex panel) | mark byte |

+**Note:** Since the new engine was integrated into the TUI, some of the key bindings above will not work because the functionality is not implemented yet.